jeremygurr/simpleton/README.md

-cell update ?     # See update options for current cell cell update -?    # See update flag options cell update dim=? # See documentation for a dimension of a cell forge             # modify cell definitions using the forge tool
+cell update ?     # See update options for current cell cell update -?    # See update flag options cell update dim=? # See documentation for a dimension of a cell walk              # use walker tool to navigate directories between cell branches and dependencies forge             # modify cell definitions using the forge tool
 ```